metrorailings/OwlBlog/content/posts/week-2-circa-picks.md

 #### _History_

 These two teams haven't met in a while.
 But the last couple times the Raiders danced with a truly top-tier defense, those affairs didn't end well.
 The Buccaneers, for example, dropped over 40 points on them last year.
-Likewise, Indianapolis left track marks all over the Raiders en route to a decisive victory.
-In fairness though, Derek Carr and company actually exceeded my expectations in their match against Tampa, given their entire offensive line was slammed by COVID regulations.
+Likewise, Indianapolis left the Raiders covered in track routes in an authoritative win.
+But in the name of fairness, Derek Carr and company actually exceeded my expectations in their match against Tampa, given their entire offensive line was benched because of COVID regulations.

 #### _Weather_

 A beautiful day to play football.

+***

+Steelers -6

+***

+**Pittsburgh wins if**
+their beastly defensive front bullies Derek Carr into committing mistake after mistake after mistake.

+**Las Vegas wins if**
+their offense makes just enough hay on a few drives and their defense completely stifles Roethlisberger and company.
+A few turnovers would help, if only because Pittsburgh will likely force turnovers of their own.